 Expiring Offers: Candidates are expected to accept or release offers or request an extension (see below) by the applicable deadline.
 Offers that are not accepted by the offer deadline expire.

-Early Offers: Pre-OCI offers should not expire until at least 21 days after the first day of OCI.
+Early Offers: Pre-OCI offers should not expire until at least 14 days after the last day of OCI.

 Full-Time Post-Graduate Employment When the Student Was Not Previously Employed by that Employer

 Timing: The above guidelines also apply to students offered post-graduate positions where the students were not previously employed by that employer.
-Early offers shouldn't expire until at least 21 days after the first day of OCI of the student's final year.
+Early offers shouldn't expire until at least 14 days after the last day of OCI of the student's final year.

 Full-Time Post-Graduate Employment When the Student Was Previously Employed by that Employer.